SCons Build Script Generator¶

 Choose the correct profile

-The firmware and the executable given to GDB have to be the some or you'll
+firmware and the executable given to GDB have to be the same or you'll see

-see GDB translate the program counter to the wrong code locations.
+GDB translate the program counter to the wrong code locations.
+When you

-When you suspect a bug in your firmware, consider that it was most likely
+suspect a bug in your firmware, consider that it was most likely compiled

 again.